fredins/agda-llvm/README.md

 - zlib

 ### Build from source

-The project depends on features from the unreleased Agda 2.6.4, which is why there is an agda submodule.
-If you already have a local installation of Agda you may instead modify the `cabal.project` file, and skip the submodule.

 ```
-git clone --recurse-submodules git@github.com:fredins/agda-llvm.git
+git clone git@github.com:fredins/agda-llvm.git
 ```

-Running `make` will build and install the exectuable `agda-llvm` usually to `$HOME/.cabal/bin/`.
-This will build all dependencies and the agda submodule, which is over 400 modules.
+Running `make install` will build and install the exectuable `agda-llvm` usually to `$HOME/.cabal/bin/`.
+This will build all dependencies and an Agda fork [github.com/fredins/agda](https://github.com/fredins/agda), which is over 400 modules.

 To run the compiler use the `--llvm` flag.

 ```
-agda-llvm --llvm agda-programs/DownFrom.agda
+agda-llvm --llvm agda-programs/DownFromOpt.agda
 ```

 Many programs use the standard library which needs to be installed and configured separately, see [agda.readthedocs.io/en/latest/getting-started/installation.html](https://agda.readthedocs.io/en/latest/getting-started/installation.html) and [agda.readthedocs.io/en/latest/tools/package-system.html#use-std-lib](https://agda.readthedocs.io/en/latest/tools/package-system.html#use-std-lib).